HADJADJDAOUD/simpleRagApp/README.md

 # simpleRagApp

 Simple RAG App with PDFs
-This is a Retrieval-Augmented Generation (RAG) application that lets you upload a PDF and ask questions about its content.
+This is a Retrieval-Augmented Generation (RAG) application that lets you upload a PDF and ask questions about its content .  (**Chat PDF**:)

 📌 What is RAG?
 RAG (Retrieval-Augmented Generation) is an AI technique that combines: